-Although the application may be finished and the required documents submitted, there are still other steps to complete before your child starts school.
+Although the application may be finished and the required documents submitted, there are still other steps to complete before your child starts at one of our tech schools.
 Your Admissions Representative will review the new student checklist with you during the in-home interview and provide you with deadlines to complete the remaining items.
 Examples include completing the Free Application for Federal Student Aid (FAFSA), saving money for relocation and housing (if needed), and finding employment for your child when he or she is in school.1 It’s important to stay involved in this process to ensure everything is completed before your child’s start date.

 At UTI, we understand the valuable role parents have in their child’s education.
 Our research has shown that the more involved and supportive the parents are, the more likely their child will be successful in school.
 Here are some ways you can help your child prepare for school.

 We have Local Employment Specialists available at each campus to help our students succeed while they’re in school and after graduation.
 And we have a centralized team that specializes in sourcing graduate jobs and building national relationships with dealers, distributors and other large employers across the country.While our services also include résumé help and interview skills, you can support your child in a number of ways: